adarwoo/modbus_relay/README.md

 ### Relay Diagnostics & Stats

+> [!NOTE]
-*Note:* The registers are organised by banks of upto 8 relays.
+> The registers are organised by banks of upto 8 relays.
-If variants of the board are created with more than 8 relays, simply add another table of 24 registers.
+> If variants of the board are created with more than 8 relays, simply add another table of 24 registers.
-This address scheme allow addressing up to 32 relays.
+> This address scheme allow addressing up to 32 relays.

 | Modbus Address | Hex value | Access | Description                | Values |
 |----------------|-----------|--------|:--------------------------:|--------|